StrikeForceZero/bevy_auto_plugin/crates/bevy_auto_plugin_proc_macros/docs/proc_attributes/auto_register_type.md

-Automatically registers a type with the app's type registry in global mode.
+Automatically registers a type with the app's type registry.

 # Parameters
 - `plugin = PluginType` - Required.
 Specifies which plugin should register this type.